sitemind-ai/readability/README.md

 # Readability.php

-## News (August 2021)

-Andres Rey, the [original developer](https://github.com/andreskrey/readability.php) of Readability.php has kindly let us take over maintenance and development of the project.

-Please bear with us while we catch up with [Readability.js](https://github.com/mozilla/readability) changes.
-There'll be a new release (3.0.0) when we're ready.

-For the changes we've made so far in this repository, please see our [blog post](https://www.fivefilters.org/2021/readability/).

-## About

 [![Latest Stable Version](https://poser.pugx.org/fivefilters/readability.php/v/stable)](https://packagist.org/packages/fivefilters/readability.php) [![Tests](https://github.com/fivefilters/readability.php/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/fivefilters/readability.php/actions/workflows/main.yml)

 PHP port of *Mozilla's* **[Readability.js](https://github.com/mozilla/readability)**.
 Parses html text (usually news and other articles) and returns **title**, **author**, **main image** and **text content** without nav bars, ads, footers, or anything that isn't the main body of the text.
 Analyzes each node, gives them a score, and determines what's relevant and what can be discarded.